Hercules (miniseries)

 Hercules is a 2005 American television miniseries chronicling the life of the legendary Greek hero, Heracles, called Hercules in this series.
 It is most often aired on television as a two-part miniseries: the first part documents his early life in Tiryns and his desire and marriage to the lady Megara; the second part follows the more widely recognised part of his life, in seeking redemption for the madness-induced murder of his family.

 The series incorporates Hercules's murder of his family—usually not included in modern interpretations of the character—and includes five of his twelve labors from Greek mythology.
-The series alters some of the elements of the myths including placing the giant Antaeus as his father while in Greek myths his father was the king of the gods, Zeus.
+The series alters some of the elements of the myths including placing the giant Antaeus (Although seemingly possessed by Zeus) as his father while in Greek myths his father was the king of the gods, Zeus.

 Plot

 Part 1

 Amphitryon and his men are transporting the Cretan criminal Antaeus by ship.
 Amphitryon worships Zeus, and mocks his prisoner for worshiping Hera by scarring his arm with a lightning bolt symbol.
 Antaeus breaks free and jumps overboard.

 Alcmene, Amphitryon's wife, is High Priestess of the Harvest Festival, a yearly ritual devoted to Hera, which involves the human sacrifice of a male.
-After it is discovered that the intended victim, Tiresias, is a hermaphrodite, the priestesses release him, but gouge out his eyes.
+After it is discovered that the intended victim, Tiresias, is intersex, the priestesses release him, but gouge out his eyes.

 On her way home, Alcmene is assaulted and raped by a large man, his face hidden in the darkness.
 The crime is witnessed by a lyre player, Linus, who declares the culprit to be Zeus, due to the lightning symbol on his arm.
 Amphitryon arrives home, comforts his wife, and makes love to her.
 Alcmene becomes pregnant.

 Alcmene gives birth to fraternal twin sons.
 She believes this will make her heir to the House of Perseus in Thebes, but is informed that her uncle already had a son, Eurystheus, who will be the heir.
 She visits the Harpies, to determine which child belongs to Amphitryon and which belongs to Zeus.
 One Harpy attempts to nurse one baby, who bites her breast.
 The Harpies declare him Son of Zeus, name him "Hercules -- glory to Hera", and order Alcmene to kill him, departing afterward.

 Alcmene names the other son, Iphicles, and begs Amphitryon to kill Hercules.
 He cannot bring himself to do it, so she sends two snakes into Hercules' crib.
 The baby picks them up and squeezes them to death.

 As a teenager, Hercules is headstrong, foolish, and prideful.
 He is constantly ridiculed and disdained by his mother, brother, and King Eurystheus.
 He develops an unrequited crush on Alcmene's protégé, Megara, who refuses to associate with him because she worships Hera.
 While being tutored by Linus, Hercules loses his temper and strikes Linus in the head, knocking him out.
 Everyone mistakes him for dead, so they exile Hercules to the mountains.
 Before he leaves, Amphitryon tells him he is Son of Zeus.